What Are the Different Types of Artificial Intelligence (AI)?

 What are the different types of AI?

-Since AI aims to reproduce (or at least mimic) human intelligence, the holy grail of AI research is a machine that can think, learn, and emote just like a human can.
 For many, this would be a pinnacle of human achievement.
 For others, it’s a terrifying prospect.
 Either way, while nobody’s ruling out the possibility that artificial intelligence may one day become self-sustaining and irreversible (an outcome somewhat dramatically called the technological singularity) it helps to know that expert minds have been considering this potential problem for decades.

 As a result of some diligent thinking, two main AI classification systems have emerged.
 These two systems compare different hypothetical types of AI to human intelligence.
+The two systems define AI based on its functionality and its capability, respectively.

-• Reactive machines
+Reactive machines

-The simplest (and oldest) type of AI in the functional classification system is known as the reactive machine.
 Reactive machines lack any kind of memory.
 They cannot learn or adapt their approach to problem-solving based on experience.
 Instead, reactive machines are simply designed to respond (or ‘react’) to stimuli based on a rigid set of algorithms pre-programmed by a human being.

 Given identical inputs, reactive machines will always produce an identical output.
 While this means that reactive machines are relatively limited, they are still extremely useful as they are highly effective at conducting specific tasks.
 For this reason, they’re commonly used today.